 We’ve split this blog into four handy categories so you can keep your home safe for your cat without losing your seasonal spirit:

 The Tempting Tree

-Cats love to climb so your Christmas tree will look like the ultimate challenge.
-Unfortunately for your curious cat, the needles on real trees are harmful if eaten, and treatments on artificial trees may be unhealthy for your cat.
-Glass ornaments, hot lights and tinsel could also cause damage.
-Here are some measures you can take to try and cat-proof your tree:
+Cats generally love to climb, so there’s a good chance your Christmas tree will look like the ultimate mountaineering challenge.
+Unfortunately for your curious cat, pine needles from real trees can be harmful if eaten, and the treatments used on artificial trees can be as well.
+Glass ornaments, hot lights and tinsel are also all hazards to beware of.
+Here are some measures you can take to try to cat-proof your tree:

-- Hang ornaments higher up the tree so they are out of the reach of kitty-paws and secure them tightly to the branches.
-Also, ensure you keep tinsel and lights higher up the tree.
+- Hang ornaments higher up on the tree so they are out of the reach of kitty-paws and secure them tightly to the branches.
+This includes tinsel and lights, which should always be kept out of reach.

 - Don’t put your presents under the tree until the last minute.

 - Keep the door closed when you’re not in the room, to discourage your cat from popping in for a prowl.

 Tempting though it may be, don’t give your cat new food just because it’s Christmas.
 You don’t want to have to rush out to the nearest emergency vet just as you’re about to carve the turkey.
 Try not to leave food lying around – particularly if you know your cat is a scavenger.
 It’s especially important to keep these foods away from any inquisitive felines: